Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 More about this trial

-We know from research that singing can:
+When this trial was done, we already knew from research that singing can:

-- improve your mood
+- improve mood

 - reduce the amount of stress